RoboticsLabURJC/2018-tfg-alvaro_paniagua/README.md

 ![Stop](/docs/blocklyScreenshots/stopBlock.PNG)

-Thhis block is used to stop robot.
+This block is used to stop robot.

 ### Camera<a id="cameraBlockly"></a>